nessaee/chess-database/docs/backend/api.md

 ## Overview

-This document details the REST API endpoints provided by the Chess Database System.
-All endpoints are prefixed with `/api`.
+The Chess Database backend is built using FastAPI, providing a modern, fast, and type-safe API for chess game analysis and player statistics.
+All endpoints are documented using OpenAPI/Swagger and are accessible through `/docs` or `/redoc`.

 ## API Structure